Indraniiii/lol-dragon-analysis/README.md

-# League of Legends Objective (Dragon) Analysis
+# Slaying Dragons: How Objective Control Predicts Pro League of Legends Wins

-Final Project for DSC 80.
-This project explores how neutral objectives, especially dragons, impact win probability in professional League of Legends matches in 2024.
+This project explores how the dragons slain influences match outcomes in professional League of Legends games.